Ship Pricing

 Spring commands the highest premiums for standard cabins.
 Spring inside, oceanview, and balcony all peak.
 But suites are most expensive in spring ($678) and almost as high in winter ($670) — a winter suite premium that's unusual compared to other RC ships.

 Holiday pricing is unpredictable.
-The P25-to-P75 spread during holiday season is the widest of any period — $164/night for balcony versus $28/night in fall.
+The spread between a good price and a high one during holiday season is the widest of any period — $164/night for balcony versus $28/night in fall.
 The specific sailing date and when you book matter far more during December.

 Inside Cabins